libretime/libretime/docs/upgrading.md

 ## Upgrading

+> After your LibreTime server has been deployed for a few years, you may need to upgrade the GNU/Linux distribution that it runs in order to maintain security update support.
+If the upgrade does not go smoothly, it may cause significant downtime, so you should always have a fallback system available during the upgrade to ensure broadcast continuity.

 Before upgrading a production LibreTime server, you should back up both the PostgreSQL database and the storage server used by LibreTime.
 This is especially important if you have not already set up a regular back up routine.
 This extra back up is a safety measure in case of accidental data loss